Reading and Writing Device Files¶

 0o100777

-This interface is used to get information about files on the device.
+This API retrieves information about a file on the device.

 d.file_stat("/data/usr/file.txt")